The Bankrate promise

-6 steps to take before applying for an auto loan
+6 steps to get the best auto loan rate

-Shopping around and getting your finances in order can help position you for a great deal.
+Shopping around and getting your finances in order before you apply for an auto loan can help position you for a great deal.

 1. Check and improve your credit score